3 enjoyable campgrounds await you at Grand Canyon National Park!

 Should you make reservations?
 During the summertime, the answer is a firm "yes."
 The Mather Campground is popular; it fills up to capacity nearly every night during the summer vacation season.
 However, during the spring and fall, you may not need reservations.
 Making reservations can take away from the spontaneity of your trip; you may not get to linger at other attractions you enjoy on your road trip to the Grand Canyon if you're locked into a reservation.
 The call is up to you.
 Obviously, before reaching your decision, you'll want to check how fast the camping reservations are being snatched up at the reservations website.
 If there aren't many spots left available, then reserving one of them becomes your only option at that point.

 Camping reservations may be made online at the Recreation.gov website.
 In the Mather Campground section of the site, you can view an interactive map of the campground, and see the location of every space within each loop.
 You can also see a listing of spaces available (and spaces that are already reserved) for the date that you select.
 (On the reservations list, sites marked with an "A" means that they're available to reserve.
 "R" means that a site is already reserved; and "X" means that reservations are not being taken.
 When you find an X marking the spot, there will generally be a note as to WHY reservations aren't being accepted.
 The two most common reasons are that it's off-season and spots are being allotted on a first-come-first-served basis, or that construction & repairs have temporarily closed that section of the campground.)

-Mather's campsite fees are currently $18 per night at the time of this update in Summer, 2013.
+Mather's campsite fees are currently $18 per night at the time of this update in Summer, 2018.
+Surprisingly, that's the same rate we paid in 2013!
 There is a small extra fee for making, changing or cancelling reservations.

 Make your camping reservations: Here's a link to the Mather Campground section of the Recreation.gov site.
 If you'd rather call, you may ask questions and make your reservations by dialing 1-877-444-6777.